Shalimar Bagh, Srinagar: Architecture

 The Shalimar Bagh is well known for chini khanas, or arched niches, behind garden waterfalls.
 They are a unique feature in the Bagh.
-These niches were lighted at night with oil lamps, which gave a fairy tale appearance to the waterfalls.
-However, now the niches hold pots of flower pots that reflect their colours behind the cascading water.
+These niches were lit at night with oil lamps, which gave a fairy tale appearance to the waterfalls.
+However, now the niches hold pots of flowers that reflect their colours behind the cascading water.

-Another unusual architectural feature mentioned is about the doors of the Baradari.
-In the garden complex, the Baradari had four exquisite doors made of stones supported by pillars.
+Another unusual architectural feature mentioned is the doors of the Baradari.
+In the garden complex, the Baradari had four exquisite doors made of stone supported by pillars.
 It is conjectured that these stone doors were ruins from old temples that were demolished by Shahjahan.
 The garden also provided large water troughs where a variety of fountains were fixed.

 It has been aptly described by a chronicler glowingly:

 Even in later years, during Maharaja's rule, the gardens were well maintained and continue to be so even now as it is one of the prominent visitor attractions around the Dal Lake.

-The garden is considered to be very beautiful during the autumn and spring seasons due to the colour change in leaves of the famed Chinar trees.
+The garden is considered to be very beautiful during the autumn and spring seasons due to the colour change in the leaves of the famed Chinar trees.

-The gardens were the inspiration for other gardens of the same name, notably the Shalimar Bagh, Delhi in Delhi (built in 1653, which now also has an upscale colony) and Shalimar Gardens in Lahore, Pakistan built by Emperor Shah Jahan in 1641.
+The gardens were the inspiration for other gardens of the same name, notably the Shalimar Bagh, Delhi in Delhi (built in 1653, which now also has an upscale colony), and Shalimar Gardens in Lahore, Pakistan, built by Emperor Shah Jahan in 1641.

 The black pavilion built during the early part of Jahangir's reign (1569–1627), in the top terrace of the Shalimar Bagh, has the famous inscription in Persian, which says: